 ‘What I saw didn’t look very much like the future — or at least the automated one you might imagine.
 The offices could have been call centers or payment processing centers.’

-It requires identifying a picture or sound so that it can be properly classified, for example drawing a line around a portion of an image and labelling it ‘dog.’
+It requires identifying a picture or sound to be properly classified, for example, drawing a line around a portion of an image and labelling it ‘dog.’
 After a basic machine learning system sees thousands of images of dogs — maybe even millions — it forms its own model of what constitutes a dog.

 Like previous computing, the quality of the output depends on the input.
-The material can be anything: a polyp, a tree, a cough, a laugh, the possibilities are endless.
-Often many sub-categories are involved, for example, the sound of a laugh could also be ‘good’ or ‘evil’ or ‘soft’ or ‘belly’ or many other gradations.
+The material can be anything: a polyp, a tree, a cough, a laugh; the possibilities are endless.
+Often many sub-categories are involved; for example, the sound of a laugh could be ‘good’ or ‘evil’ or ‘soft’ or ‘belly’ or many other gradations.

 Labelling is an entry-level position — aka low-paying — and the Times account says labelling generated $500 million of activity in 2018.
 It is expected to be worth $1.2 billion by 2023.

 The Times visited labelling operations in five cities.